 BArch., MSc Environmental Design and Engineering, LEED Green Associate

 Cinthia is a Sustainability Consultant in the Sustainable Futures team.
-She has collaborated in several projects carrying out SAP assessments, energy analysis, microclimate assessments and daylight sunlight and overshadowing (DSO) analysis.
+She has collaborated on several projects carrying out SAP assessments, energy analysis, microclimate assessments and daylight, sunlight and overshadowing (DSO) analysis.

-She is now specialising in modular construction where she has been working with different clients providing new services such as product assessments for manufacturers, advice on selecting a prefabricated building system, and guidance on selecting a manufacturer for developers.
-She promotes the use of prefabricated solutions as she acknowledges the benefits this has both in the industry and the environment.
+She is now specialising in offsite construction where she has been working with different clients providing new services such as product assessments for manufacturers, advice on selecting a prefabricated building system, and guidance on selecting a manufacturer for developers.
+She recently became a Bronze member of the Offsite Management School, part of the Supply Chain School.
+She promotes the use of prefabricated solutions as she acknowledges the benefits these have both in the industry and in the environment.

-Some of the main projects Cinthia has worked on include Brick by Brick Smaller Sites Programme where she worked closely with the client, Cast, Pell Frischmann and 6 other design firms to develop an analysis of over 50 sites in Croydon to categorise each of them based on the proposed design and site characteristics and recommend the most suitable construction system, ranging from traditional to volumetric.
+Her experience in offsite construction since she joined HTA include a wide variety of projects.
+In Brick by Brick Smaller Sites Programme she worked closely with the client, and 6 other design firms to develop an analysis of over 50 sites in Croydon to categorise each of them based on the proposed design and site characteristics and recommend the most suitable construction system, ranging from traditional to volumetric.
 Cinthia was in charge of the coordination of the design information from the different architects involved as well as the cost analysis and structural analysis from the external consultants to assess each site.

-She is also collaborating in other projects doing daylight assessments, microclimate analysis and SAP calculations.
+She is also collaborating in other projects doing daylight and sunlight assessments, SAP calculations and BREEAM Communities.